 - Fresh mozzarella balls

 - Cherry tomatoes

 There’s no need to serve your pizza kebabs cold, either.
-Spray a baking sheet with cooking spray, arrange kebabs on the sheet, heat in the oven at 375° F for 10 minutes.
-Check your kebabs, turn and cook until they reached your desired crispiness.
+Spray a baking sheet with cooking spray, arrange kebabs on the sheet and heat in the oven at 375 F for 10 minutes.
+Check your kebabs, turn them and cook until they reach your desired crispiness.